sguox002/leetcode/review/dp.md

 ### 638. Shopping Offers<br/>
-better using recursive for this
+better using recursive for this, bactracking problem.
 ```cpp
 void operator+=(vector<int> &a, const vector<int> &b) {
     for (int i = 0; i < a.size(); i++)